Time Series Analysis

 |Offered by||School of Mathematics|

 - MATH20701 - Probability 2 (Compulsory)

 - MATH20802 - Statistical Methods (Compulsory)

-To introduce the basic concepts of the analysis of time series, with emphasis on financial and economic data.
+To introduce the basic concepts of the analysis of time series in the time domain and to provide the students with experience in analysing time series data.

 This course unit covers a variety of concepts and models useful for empirical analysis of time series data.

 On successful completion of this course unit students will

 - have understanding of the basic time series concepts;

 - be able to build models to time series data and critically assess them using a variety of methods for exploration of time series data, identification and models selection.